zAlweNy26/AlweStats/README.md

 - Health starts showing from the second hit for rocks and mine rocks
 - Name doesn't show for small environment elements
 - Remaining time doesn't work properly for beehives
+- Hud reload doesn't work properly

 ### Changelog

+**4.4.1**
+- Removed process filter to work in dedicated servers
+- Fixed the bug that was reloading config file instead of saving it on world shutdown
+- Set label name for those runes which have it

 **4.4.0**
 - Moved "AlweStats.json" path from "plugins" folder to "config" folder